 V=(πr2)h=πr2hV = (\pi r^2)h = \pi r^2 h

-That also explains the pattern in the variables.
-The radius is squared because it belongs to the circle area formula, while the height is multiplied only once.
-If the height doubles, the volume doubles.
-If the radius doubles, the volume becomes four times as large because the base area depends on r2r^2.
+That also explains why the radius is squared while the height is not.
+The r2r^2 comes straight from the circle's area; the height is multiplied only once as the base is stacked upward.
+The practical consequence: if the height doubles, the volume doubles, but if the radius doubles, the volume becomes four times as large because the base area depends on r2r^2.

 Start with the formula: